FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

     B -.
 "USART2 service console" .-> G["PC terminal<br/>read / erase history"]
 ```

+"Modbus RTU" names the binary serial transmission mode of the Modbus
+protocol (as opposed to Modbus ASCII or Modbus TCP) — compact frames with a
+CRC16 checksum, running here over an RS-485 bus.
+The physical link isn't a
+direct wire between the two boards: it's Arduino → UART-to-RS485 converter →
+RS-485 bus (two-wire, A/B) → RS-485-to-UART converter → STM32.
+A separate
+wiring diagram (added alongside this README) shows the actual converter
+hardware used on each end.

 Data flows in one direction end to end (slave → gateway → bridge → broker →
+dashboard).
+On the STM32 side, the link to the ESP8266 (UART6) carries that
-dashboard), with two side channels on the STM32: a persistent event log on
+main data path, while two further channels sit off to the side: a
-external Flash, and a service console over a second UART for reading or
+persistent event log on external Flash, and a service console over USART2
-erasing that log without touching the main data path.
+for reading or erasing that log without touching the main data path.

 ## Repository structure